P79N6A/server/conf/mail/HOWTO.md

-this describes a full solution to personal email, all steps may not be needed in your use-case. everything except browsing is delegated to 3rd-party tools.
+this describes my full solution to email, all steps may not be needed in your use-case. everything except browsing is delegated to 3rd-party tools.

 ## 1.1 fetch mail from remote machine(s)

-only required if SMTP isn't directly-delivering to a machine..
+only required if SMTP isn't directly-delivering to a machine

 * [OfflineIMAP](http://offlineimap.org/)
 * [getmail](http://pyropus.ca/software/getmail/)

-either cron/task-schedule or run **getmail** manually
+either cron/task-schedule it or run **getmail** manually

 ### which machine should run this?